parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 3. Similarly, click under the *Site* column across LD7 row to see a drop-down box appear.
 Type **E** (for Boolean)  in the field to jump to Exx  pins, scroll-down until you see E5 (Boolean), select E5 (Boolean) and hit the *Enter* key to assign the pin.

 4. You can also assign the pin constraints using tcl commands.
-Type in the following two commands in the Tcl Console tab to assign the *P2* (Boolean) pin location and the *LVCSMOS33* I/O standard to **SW7** hitting the Enter key after each command.
+Type in the following command in the Tcl Console tab to assign the *P2* (Boolean) pin location and the *LVCSMOS33* I/O standard to **SW7** hitting the Enter key after each command.

    **Boolean:**